redmacdev1988/photoFrontend/README.md

 Once you type in this pattern, all image titles that contains 'thai' will be displayed.

 This is done by first exporting the avl tree nodes into an array.
 Then I visit every element in the array and apply the [Bad Char Heuristic](https://github.com/redmacdev1988/photoFrontend/blob/master/src/BadHeuristics/BadHeuristics.js) algorithm.
-Running is O ( text.length / pattern.length);
+Running time is O(text.length / pattern.length);

 If the Bad Car Heuristic algorithm found index(s) then I simply push this element onto a results array.
 In the end, the results array is what gets rendered.